-After migration Excel workbooks that use the Analyze in Excel feature may fail to refresh.
-You may need to update the connection string or redownload the ODC connection for that dataset.
-Follow the steps in Analyze in Excel if necessary.
+After migration, Excel workbooks that use the Analyze in Excel feature might fail to refresh.
+You might need to update the connection string or redownload the ODC connection for that dataset.
+Follow the steps in Start in Power BI with Analyze in Excel if necessary.

 Push datasets might not be migrated.
 If they can't be migrated, you'll need to delete the datasets.